piglovesyou/graphql-let/README.md

 If you use `graphql-let/schema/loader`, you may want a corresponding transformer, but remember graphql-let does not transform the content of GraphQL schema.
-Just use what you need, it's most likely to be `jest-transform-graphql`.
+Just use what you need; it's most likely to be `jest-transform-graphql`.

 ```diff
   module.exports = {